peppertech/OracleJETWorkshop2019/part1.md

 <img src="images/pic-005.png" alt="alt text" width="500" height="305">
 </td></tr></table>

-**Note:** As in the previous section, since you created a new file, i.e., 'data/data.json' above, you need to kill the 'ojet' process and run 'ojet serve' again to serve the application.
+**Note:** As in the previous section, since you created a new file, i.e., 'data/data.json' in the Web Component above, you need to kill the 'ojet' process and run 'ojet serve' again to serve the application.

 ### (c) Understand Best Practices for Web Component Development